 EBacc entry

 A Progress 8 score of zero means that students achieved what they were expected to based on their Year 6 results.
-A school’s Progress 8 is usually between -0.5 and +0.5. +0.65 is described as well above average.
-It means that AHS students achieved between half a grade and a grade higher in every subject than other students across England with similar Year 6 SATs results as them.
+A school’s Progress 8 is usually between -0.5 and +0.5. +0.89 is described as well above average.
+It means that AHS students achieved almost a grade higher in every subject than other students across England with similar Year 6 SATs results as them.

 Allerton High School Post-16 results